A List of Payment Methods That Support Recurring Payments.

 A Payment Service Provider (PSP) is a third-party company or tool that acts as a middleman between you, a vendor and a bank and is used by businesses (typically eCommerce) to collect payments online via various payment methods such as online banking, credit cards, debit cards, e-wallets, cash cards, and more.
 A PSP ensures that the transaction goes from point A to B safely and securely.
 In short, PSPs work with acquiring banks and manage the entire transaction from start to finish.

 A PSP provides both a merchant account and a payment gateway so that, as a vendor, you can easily collect and manage payments.
+Additionally, by using a PSP you can reduce the burden of PCI compliance since you will never directly access any sensitive financial information.

 What are the benefits of using a PSP?